-At North Tawton Primary School, we implement a progressive History curriculum which builds on prior knowledge and skills year on year.
-Pupils will revisit historical skills and knowledge in order to embed and deepen understanding, and at the start of each unit, they have an opportunity to show what they already know in an elicitation task.
+At the start of each unit, pupils have an opportunity to show what they already know in an elicitation task.
 At the beginning of each new history topic, teachers refer to classroom timelines to develop children’s understanding of chronology.
 Each topic is introduced with reference to the chronology of previous topics (including those from previous years).
 Consideration is given to how the wide range of abilities will be catered for within each lesson, as well as how learners will be supported as part of the school’s commitment to inclusion.
 Cross-curricular links are woven into a unit, providing pupils with opportunities to demonstrate their knowledge in other subjects.
-At the end of a unit, pupils complete an end of unit quiz in order to show case their understanding.
+At the end of a unit, pupils complete an end of unit quiz in order to showcase their understanding.

-The impact of our History curriculum is that our pupils demonstrate a coherent knowledge and understanding of Britain’s past and that of the wider world, in addition to being curious to know more about the past.
-By the end of year 6, children have a chronological understanding of British history from the Stone Age to the present day.
-They are able to draw comparisons and make connections between different time periods and their own lives.
-Interlinked with this are studies of world history, such as the ancient civilisations of Greece and the Egyptians.
-In their studies in History, pupils ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
+The impact of our history curriculum is that our pupils demonstrate a coherent knowledge and understanding of Britain’s past and that of the wider world, in addition to being curious to know more about the past.
+By the end of year 6, children have a chronological understanding of British history from the Stone Age to the present day, as well as a knowledge of key periods in world history.
+They are able to draw comparisons and make connections between different time periods and their own lives, as well as ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 They are equipped with historical and analytical skills for life as an adult in the wider world and are ready for the secondary curriculum.